 When possible I have begun to look for literature links to each journal activity and will include these as I find them.

-In September in grade one our theme is apples (how original, I know) and I sing the song "Five Green Apples" (I know, it's a subtraction song, I changed it for my purposes!) as we model a tree, apples and addition on the smart board.
+SEPTEMBER - Grade 1 In September in grade one our theme is apples (how original, I know) and I sing the song "Five Green Apples" (I know, it's a subtraction song, I changed it for my purposes!) as we model a tree, apples and addition on the smart board.
 I made up lyrics in French and one brave day will record an MP3 of it and post it here!

 At Halloween I came across this delightful book.
 The language is at just the right level for my students.

-The middle page spread of the story is very similar to our own journal page.
+OCTOBER - Grade 1 The middle page spread of the story is very similar to our own journal page.

-In November during our food unit in grade 1 we made math pizzas.
+NOVEMBER - Grade 1 In November during our food unit in grade 1 we made math pizzas.
 The song "Je suis un pizza" by Charlotte Diamond is an absolute favourite by our students in kindergarten.
 By grade one they are delighted that they already know the song.
 For this journal the cheese is added last and not included in the "math story" along the bottom of the page.

-Jan Brett's book Malicieux Pain d'Épice (Gingerbread Baby) is always a good choice in December.
+DECEMBER - Grade 1 Jan Brett's book Malicieux Pain d'Épice (Gingerbread Baby) is always a good choice in December.

 Each month students draw and complete the sentence of what will be a page in a class book.
 The books are a cumulative record of a student's growth in writing (a sample every month) and become the favourite choices during "Read to Self" and "Read to Someone" during Les cinq au quotidien (Daily Five).
+The books may be based on a pattern book we have read and are always related to a monthly theme.
+At the end of the year the books are taken apart and compiled for each student and stapled together.
+Students take home a 10 page book they have created and can read.

 Document holders are a handy way to compile the pages and keep them in good shape for the entire year.
 These each have 10 clear pouches so that 2 sheets can go into each pouch back to back.
 One student page becomes the cover.